- Keep track of the products you care about

 How/where can I find out more about the vendor, version and configurations that I am considering for deployment?
 If my deployed solutions are not validated how can I get them to become validated?Validated solutions will be posted on the Server Virtualization Validation Program as they become available.
 If a customer has a particular solution in mind that is not posted they should contact the server virtualization software provider and request that the solution be validated by that vendor.

-What operating systems will Microsoft support on validated hypervisors?Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 Service Pack 2 (SP2) and subsequent service packs.
+What operating systems will Microsoft support on validated hypervisors?Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2 and Windows Server 2008.
 Microsoft will continue to provide technical support for these and any future operating systems that are added to SVVP, as long as Microsoft provides technical support for those operating systems under non-virtualized conditions.
 Microsoft's Life Cycle Support policy still applies for support and end of support for specific versions of an operating system and Service Packs.
 For more information on Microsoft's support lifecycle policies please see http://support.microsoft.com/?pr=lifecycle.

 How often will the list of supported solutions be updated?The complete list of supported solutions will be updated in an on-going manner.
-Updates will be based on the frequency and quality of vendor submissions.
+Updates will be based on the frequency and quality of vendor submissions, as Microsoft in s not involved in testing or submission of these 3rd party products, and does not control when such submissions are made.
 It is our goal to post a validated configuration as quickly as it is verified to enable customers to benefit from those solutions.

 What are the customer benefits of this program and what is different now?Customers will be able to deploy and operate Windows Server on validated virtualization software knowing that they will be supported.
 The cooperation between Microsoft and the virtualization vendor will improve the level of support overall for the customer, enabling the parties to more quickly isolate and diagnose customer issues, and should provide quicker final resolution of the problem by the responsible party.

-What Microsoft certification is available for third-party applications running in a virtualized Windows Server 2012 R2 environment?The Windows Server 2012 R2 Software Certification program requires all applications to be tested within a Virtual Machine running on Microsoft Hyper-V. To qualify, both the Hyper-V and the Virtual Machine must be running Windows Server 2012 R2.
+What Microsoft certification is available for third-party applications running in a virtualized Windows Server 2012 R2 or later Windows Server version environment?The Windows Server 2012 R2 and later versions Software Certification program requires all applications to be tested within a Virtual Machine running on Microsoft Hyper-V. To qualify, both the Hyper-V and the Virtual Machine must be running Windows Server 2012 R2.